 As long as you live in the house, keep up your real estate tax and home insurance premiums, and maintain the property, you cannot be forced or told to leave, even if you have drawn down all of the available funds.
 If you take fixed monthly payments, referred to as “life tenure” payments, they will continue as long as you live in the home, even if the balance due grows beyond the initial principal limit on the loan.

 A HECM reverse mortgage line of credit can be used in addition to a monthly payment option or on its own.
 In many ways, this is similar to the traditional HELOC line of credit discussed earlier, but there are important differences.
-For example, a HELOC is due to be paid off in full at the end of a designated time period, often ten years, and the lending institution can decrease the amount of funds available, if the property value decreases.
-A HECM line of credit, on the other hand, remains in place as long as the borrower remains in the home in good standing and the amount available will never be reduced..
+For example, a HELOC is due to be paid off in full at the end of a designated time period, often ten years, and the lending institution can decrease the amount of funds available if the property value decreases.
+On the other hand, a HECM line of credit remains in place as long as the borrower remains in the home in good standing and the amount available will never be reduced.
 A typical line of credit may have a prepayment penalty.
 A HECM LOC never does.

 The second additional option for seniors is known as a HECM for Purchase, often shorthanded by the industry as “H4P.”
-This part of the program was created by HUD to allow seniors 62 and older to buy and move into a home that is more suited to their current needs than where they had been living previously.
+HUD created this part of the program to allow seniors 62 and older to buy and move into a home more suited to their current needs than where they had been living previously.
 H4P lets senior home buyers finance part of the purchase of their new home with a reverse mortgage instead of paying all cash or taking on a conventional mortgage that would require a monthly principal and interest payment.

-For senior homeowners who want to learn more about converting a portion of their home equity into a liquid asset with a reverse mortgage loan, NRMLA –The National Reverse Mortgage Lenders Association – has published three new guides available to download from our consumer education website reversemortgage.org.
+For senior homeowners who want to learn more about converting a portion of their home equity into a liquid asset with a reverse mortgage loan, NRMLA –The National Reverse Mortgage Lenders Association – has published three new guides to help educate prospective borrowers and their families: